 Thursday Threads: Authors Guild Sues Hathi Trust, Libraries Learn from Blockbuster, Publisher's View of Self-Publishing

-Posted on 5 minute read
+Posted on

 Legal action against the digitization and limited distribution of orphan works unexpectedly hit the news again this week.
 This week's DLTJ Thursday Threads starts with an overview of the lawsuit filed by authors organizations and authors against Hathi Trust over plans to make digital versions of orphan works available to university users.
 And while we're wondering of libraries' role in providing access to digitized works, we should also take note of an article in American Libraries Magazine on what we could learn from Blockbuster's fall.
 And lastly, I point to a story of one author's experience when her own self publishing with Amazon ran afoul of a publisher's desires.

-Feel free to send this to others you think might be interested in the topics.
-If you find these threads interesting and useful, you might want to add the Thursday Threads RSS Feed to your feed reader or subscribe to e-mail delivery using the form to the right.
-If you would like a more raw and immediate version of these types of stories, watch my FriendFeed stream (or subscribe to its feed in your feed reader).
+Feel free to send this newsletter to others you think might be interested in the topics.
+If you are not already subscribed to DLTJ's Thursday Threads, visit the sign-up page.
+If you would like a more raw and immediate version of these types of stories, follow me on Mastodon where I post the bookmarks I save.
 Comments and tips, as always, are welcome.

 Hathi Trust Taken to Court